 Happy December everyone!
 Have you been thinking about how to decorate your Christmas table?
 Today, I am joining a group of talented bloggers for a Christmas Tablescape Blog Hop hosted by Chloe of Celebrate and Decorate.
 Each day this week, several bloggers will be sharing their Christmas tables.
-Please be sure to visit the links at the end of this post for tons of inspiration.
+Today, I’m sharing my Christmas table in the dining room.
+Also, please be sure to visit the links at the end of this post for tons of inspiration.

 *Please also note that this post contains affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).